Tobacco Growing Guide · Nicotiana tabacum & rustica

 Nicotiana tabacum — air-cured

 Air-cured in ventilated barns for 4–8 weeks.
-Burley loses most of its chlorophyll and sugars during curing, producing a brown leaf with low sugar content that absorbs casing flavours exceptionally well.
-This is why burley is the backbone of most American-blend cigarettes and pipe tobaccos.
+Loses most chlorophyll and sugars during curing, producing a brown leaf that absorbs casing flavours exceptionally well — the backbone of American-blend cigarettes and pipe tobaccos.

 UseCigarettes, Pipe, Chew